 In the ordinary course of business, the Company may purchase materials or supplies or services from entities that are associated with a party that meets the criteria of a related party of the Company.
 These transactions are reviewed quarterly and to date have not been material to the Company's condensed consolidated financial statements.

 13. COMMITMENTS AND CONTINGENCIES

 Lease Commitments

 The Company has two operating lease agreements for its office space.
-See Note 5, Leases, to these notes to condensed consolidated financial statements for additional information.
+See Note 8 for additional information.

 Letter of Credit